DillibabuKPSSD/COVID-19-Contact-Tracing-System/README.md

 # Technologies Used

-The technologies selection is done considering the readily available components at the time of development.
+The technologies selection is done during the time of development.
 The list of technologies used were given below.

 **GPS Tracking Server**
 - Google Map